Kolowrat-Krakowsky family: The three Albrechts

-Albrecht the Elder of Kolowrat is considered the founder of the Kolowrat family He was born in the 13th or 14th century in the village of Kolovraty in what is today the Czech Republic.
-Hence the name "Kolowrat".
+Albrecht the Elder of Kolowrat is considered the founder of the Kolowrat family.
+He was born in the 13th or 14th century in the village of Kolovraty in what is today the Czech Republic, hence the name "Kolowrat".
 Albrecht served as a hetman, a court marshal of Anna of Schweidnitz, and an assessor of the provincial and royal feudal court.
-In 1347, when Rožmitál castle was sold, Albrecht was mentioned as an assessing witness.
+In 1347, when Rožmitál pod Třemšínem Castle was sold, Albrecht was mentioned as an assessing witness.
 He married three times and had eight children.
 Albrecht's six sons laid the foundation of the Kolowrat family.

 In 1373, Albrecht the Younger established an Augustinian monastery of the Assumption in Ročov, where he was later buried.
 Albrecht I (1422–1470) acquired Krakovec castle near what is today Krakovec, Czech Republic.
 The name "Krakowsky" derives from the castle name.
 Albrecht was the founder of the Kolowrat-Krakowský branch.